 Day 11: Lalibela/Addis Ababa (Flight)

 We take a flight back to Addis Ababa this morning.
-After lunch, we enjoy a free afternoon; you may want to visit one of the many museums or the interesting Mercato or have a free time for shopping.
+We enjoy a free afternoon; you may want to visit one of the many museums or the interesting Mercato or have a free time for shopping.

 Day 12: Addis Ababa/Dire Dawa (Flight)/Harar (Drive)